Families are in crisis this back-to-school season. Your gift today can give them hope and guidance.

 Amber: Yeah.

-Jim: So you’re not even hungry,
+Jim: So you’re not even hungry and you go-

 Amber: Right.

-Amber: It is a big one.
-Yeah, the boredom.
-For me, that started early on.
-When I was a mom with young kids, I had a big transition in life.
-I had been working.
-Now I’m home with the kids.
-My husband is going off to work, and while I wanted to always be a mom, that was the thing I had looked forward to most in my life, I actually found myself not enjoying the mundane-ness of that everyday routine.
+Amber: Yeah.
+The, the boredom for me, that started early on when I was a mom with young kids.
+I had a big transition in life, I had been working, now I’m home with kids, my husband is going off to work.
+And while I wanted to always be a mom, that was the thing I looked forward to most in my life, I actually found myself not enjoying the mundaneness of that everyday routine.

 Jim: Huh.

 Amber: And so that just turned to, well, I can cook.
 I’m home.
-I’ll just start cooking all these amazing things, and I’ll try new recipes.
-It’s just something creative to do, fill the time, and before long, you know, somebody had to eat all that food.
+I’ll just start cooking all these amazing things and I’ll try new recipes.
+It’s just something creative to do, fill the time.
+And before long, you know, somebody had to eat all that food.
 It was me.
-I was the one that was there.
-The littles didn’t eat very much, so it put me on a trajectory of this pattern of overeating, as well.
-And it was because I felt very purposeless at that time.

-Jim: Describe how you get rid of the boredom eating though.
+Jim: Describe how you get rid of the, the boredom eating though.
 How do you give it the boot?

 Amber: Yeah.